-A volunteer coordinator manages all elements of volunteering either within their own organisation or on behalf of the organisation for which they are recruiting volunteers.
+Working as a volunteer coordinator, you'll manage all elements of volunteering either within your own organisation or on behalf of the organisation for which you are recruiting volunteers.

-Volunteer coordinators manage volunteers and their relationships with those they come into contact with, including employees and service users of an organisation.
-They also monitor, evaluate and accredit volunteers.
+You'll manage volunteers and the relationships with those they come into contact with, including employees and service users of an organisation.
+You'll also monitor, evaluate and accredit volunteers.

-Volunteer coordinators work across all sectors including public and private, but mainly in the voluntary sector.
+Volunteer coordinators work across the public and private sectors but roles are mostly found in the third (voluntary, charitable and community) sector.

 The role of a volunteer coordinator has gained increased recognition as a profession within its own right, although in smaller charities it is sometimes combined with another role.

 - research and write volunteer policies and procedures, including risk assessments

 - liaise with departments within your own organisation or with organisations for which you're recruiting volunteers (e.g. charities and councils) to understand how they work, develop partnerships and assess their needs